vidalhuix/vidalhuix/README.md

 <h2 align="left">👋Hi!
 I'm Arnau</h2>
+<p align="left">.</p>

-<p align="left">By now I'm passionate leaning about frontend development.</p>
+🧠 By now I'm passionate learning about frontend development 🌱 currently learning Web development @Technigo

-👀 Always apreciative on help and tips on best practices
+👀 I'm looking for help in best practices

-🌱 Currently learning Web development @Technigo

-⚒ Working on gaining tech skills
+⚒  and Working on gaining tech skills
 💬 Ask me why I changed career
+⚡ Wierd fact that you don't need to know:

-⚡ Fun fact: My cousins and I have the same mole above our belly buttons, heritage from our great-grandmother.
+   My cousins and I have the same mole above the belly button, heritage from our great-grandmother.

 <h2 align="left">Connect with me</h2>
 <p align="left">